mosip/documentation/docs/collab-getting-started-guide.md

 #### e-Signet Setup Guide

 * e-Signet aims to offer a simple yet powerful mechanism for end users to identify themselves to avail the online services and also share their profile information.
 To learn more about e-Signet, click [here](https://docs.esignet.io/).
-* For the end-to-end process of how to run e-Signet in our Collab environment, click [here](https://mosip.atlassian.net/wiki/spaces/MSD/pages/1141112984).
+* For the end-to-end process of how to run e-Signet in our Collab environment, click here (Coming soon).
 * For details on how to use the application, refer to our [end user guide](https://docs.esignet.io/esignet-end-user-guide).
 * Wireguard access is not required to set this up.